 Look, for example, everything's changed in Florida after that building in Miami collapsed.

-But I you know, uh but but here's the problem.
+But, you know, here's the problem.

-It's uh California will rema remain a a left-wing radical haven.
+California will remain a left-wing radical haven.

 Do you?

-I only have about twenty seconds.
+I live about 20 seconds.

-Um yeah, I know it's been I don't know, Sean.
+Yeah, no, it's been, I don't know, Sean.

-I I look at California now, it's gotten a lot redder.
+I look at California now.

 Please, Sean, you just ruined my day.

-Sorry, I'm just I'm just telling you.
+I'm just telling you.

 Mark my words.

-All right, Caitlin Jenner, our prayers in all seriousness are with the people of California, regardless of the incompetence of government.
+All right, Caitlin Jenner, our prayers, in all seriousness, are with the people of California, regardless of the incompetence of government.